How Secure is Microsoft Azure?

 Certifications and Compliance

 Microsoft Azure adheres to rigorous guidelines to maintain compliance and receive certifications such as ISO (International Organization for Standardization) 27001.
 This standard contains hundreds of specifications for how an organization should manage its information infrastructure to keep it secure.
-At least once per year, the ISO hires a third party to audit Microsoft Azure to ensure that it’s compliant with the specifications and that the specifications are working efficiently for them.
+At least once per year, the ISO hires a third party to audit Microsoft Azure to ensure that it’s compliant with the specifications and that the specs are working efficiently for them.
 Adherence to this standard has granted them tremendous acceptance in the global marketplace.
 Microsoft Azure was the first cloud provider to adhere to ISO 27018 which protects PII (Personally Identifiable Information) and requires the following:

 - Customers of Microsoft cloud services know where their data is stored.